- You can “roll over” money from one retirement plan to another.

 - How many rollovers are you allowed in one year?

-- A 401k to Roth IRA rollover.
+- Traditional IRA to Roth IRA rollover

-- A Traditional IRA to a Roth IRA rollover.
+- 401(k) to Roth IRA rollover.

 You can check this chart to find out whether more complicated rollovers, such as those involving SIMPLE and SEP IRAs, are allowed and whether those rollovers trigger taxes.
 SIMPLE and SEP IRAs are two kinds of retirement plans commonly used by small businesses and the self-employed.

 - In a direct rollover, you ask your plan administrator, usually your human resources department at work, to help you transfer money to another plan.
-The plan could be another 401k at your next job, or an IRA at a bank or brokerage.
+The plan could be another 401(k) at your next job or an IRA at a bank or brokerage.
 The administrator may issue you a check made out to your new plan.
 Your rollover won’t be taxed in this scenario.

 - In a trustee-to-trustee transfer, the money moves directly between accounts.
-Your rollover won’t be taxed in this scenario, either.
+Your rollover won’t be taxed in this scenario either.

 - In a 60-day rollover, the money from your retirement plan is paid to you.
 Taxes are automatically withheld.
 You can deposit all or a portion in an IRA or retirement plan.
 You must make the deposit within 60 days.
 If you want to maintain the level of retirement savings in your new account, you’ll have to use other funds to make up for the amount of taxes that were withheld.

-Imagine that you receive a $20,000 distribution from your 401k plan.
+Imagine that you receive a $20,000 distribution from your 401(k) plan.
 Your employer withholds $4,000.
 If you want to roll over $16,000, you will report $4,000 as taxable income, $4,000 as taxes paid and $16,000 as a nontaxable rollover.
 Then, in addition, you pay the 10% tax on early distributions.

 But suppose you want to rollover the entire $20,000, but your employer has already withheld $4,000?
-You must make up the $4,000 from other sources, and count $4,000 as taxes already paid[OU1] .
+You must make up the $4,000 from other sources, and count $4,000 as taxes already paid out.

-No. There are any limits for Traditional IRA contribution limits and Roth IRA contribution limits, but a rollover does not count against these limits.
-You can’t contribute more than $5,500 to your IRAs this year, or $6,500 if you are 50 or older.
+No. There are traditional IRA contribution limits and Roth IRA contribution limits, but a rollover does not count against these limits.
+You can’t contribute more than $5,500 to your IRAs this year ($6,500 if you are 50 or older).